hy-chou/kukudy/README.md

 The `updateStreams.js` script uses Twitch API's [Get Streams](https://dev.twitch.tv/docs/api/reference/#get-streams) to get a list of active streams, which is in descending order by the number of viewers watching the stream.

-The list is stored in two formats inside two directories, `ulgs/` and `strm/`.
+The data is stored in two formats inside two directories, `ulgs/` and `dump/getStreams/`.

 #### ULGS/